Pasta Puttanesca Recipe. Fast Food as It Was Meant to Be

 Directions:

-1. Blanch tomatoes briefly in boiling water just to soften skin for easy removal.
+1. Blanch tomatoes briefly in boiling water just to soften the skin for easy removal.
 Chop peeled tomatoes into pieces about a half-inch square and set aside.
 (Note: blanching the tomatoes is an optional step done mostly for aesthetic purposes.
 Leaving the skins on is perfectly acceptable and changes the texture of the dish only slightly.)

 2. Heat two tablespoons of olive oil in a large skillet and saute the onions and garlic until they soften slightly and release their aroma.
 Season with cracked black pepper and stir before adding the tomatoes, olives, and anchovies.
 Cook until the tomatoes are heated through and just beginning to lose shape.
 Taste for seasoning.
 Generally, salt is not needed because the olives, capers, and anchovies each provide a certain saltiness along with their own rich flavors.